16 Best Taiwan Night Markets Guide + Photos 2026

 There are so many things to do in Hualien and we don’t just mean day trips to Taroko National Park and Gorge!

-We spent around a week in Hualien in early 2024 and made regular visits to Dongdamen Night Market, an alfresco affair with a couple of hundred food stalls and kiosks.
+We spent around a week in Hualien and made regular visits to Dongdamen Night Market, an alfresco affair with a couple of hundred food stalls and kiosks.

 Easily one of the best Taiwan night markets for us, Dongdamen Night Market has several alleys of food stalls, plus live entertainment, fairground style games stalls and covered eating areas.